-Just as important as getting everyone across your business to use the same DAM (see our blog post on adoption) is actually incorporating all the assets your different business units, departments, agencies, vendors, and customers generate and need.
-This is easy enough for a medium-size business or a particular department, but in every big organization each department has completely different terminology from the next, so it’s a really tough problem that’s been the bane of Digital Asset Management (DAM) systems since the beginning.
+Just as important as getting everyone across your business to use the same DAM (see our 3 tips on DAM adoption) is actually incorporating all the digital assets your different business units, departments, agencies, vendors, and customers generate and need.
+This is easy enough for a medium-size business or a particular department, but in every big organization each department has completely different terminology from the next, so it’s a really tough problem that’s been the bane of Digital Asset Management systems (DAM) since the beginning.

 At enterprise scale, there’s a danger that systems become inflexible, silos choke collaboration, and customization cripples innovation.
 Our complementary eBook, Avoid the DAM Value Trap: 10 Key Questions Your DAM Vendor Doesn’t Want You to Ask, covers five tests to put your DAM through to make sure this doesn’t happen to you: